Dog Animal Testing Experiments

 The Poisonous Truth

-Some images below show dogs being used in toxicology studies.
+Some images above show dogs being used in toxicology studies.
 Large amounts of pesticide or cleaning products are forced into their bodies and they are slowly poisoned.
 Chemicals are sometimes sprayed onto the dog’s skin and they are often generally treated poorly, being subjected to kicks and rough, aggressive handling.

 These poor dogs can also form raw wounds due to their cold, damp living conditions – sometimes sitting in their own bodily waste.